ahopkins/sanic-jwt/docs/source/pages/gettingstarted.rst

         return dict(user_id='some_id')

     app = Sanic()
-    Initialize(app, authenticate)
+    Initialize(app, authenticate=authenticate)

+What is an authentication function?
+We'll get into it later, but for now all you need to know is that it is a function **you** control that takes a ``request`` and decides if there is a valid user or not.
+This gives you the flexibility to roll with whatever user management system you want.

-You now will have a couple endpoints at your disposal:
+After initialization, you now will have a couple endpoints at your disposal:

 * ``/auth``
 * ``/auth/verify``